-Geography is the study of the earth’s landscapes, peoples, places and environments.
-It is, quite simply, about the world in which we live.
+Geography is the study of the Earth’s landscapes, peoples, places and environments.
+It is the study of our dynamic and ever changing world in which we live.
+Geography enables students to:

 KEY STAGE 4